Welcome to HorizonVU Sound and Movement

 Victoria holds a B.A. degree in dance from the University of South Carolina.
 In addition to her studies she has been active as a performer of ballet.
 She is pursuing the joint MS and MBA degress in Arts and Cultural Management from PSB Paris School of Business and IESA.
 Paris.
 She works with the Ultimate Performer Dance Competition, Boston, Massachussets.
 Her primary research interests include classical dance and choreomusicology with special consideration of ballet as well as the role of non-profit organizations in the performing arts.

-Sharing knowledge in arts and culture related to innovation in music, dance and technology.
+Sharing knowledge in arts and culture related to innovation in the performing arts.